MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-aspnet-core.experimental.md

 1. In the **Solution Explorer**, expand **About.cshtml**, and then choose **About.cshtml.cs**.

-1. Change the "application description" text to read "**What's my message?**".
+1. Change the "application description" message text to read "**What's my message?**".

 1. Choose **IIS Express** or press **Ctrl**+**F5** to run the app and open it in a web browser.